Cross-Border Banking Stack: Beyond a US Account (2026)

 Which stack for which founder profile?

 The right combination depends on where you live, not which platform has the best features.
-A UK founder and a Pakistani founder operating identical US LLCs need fundamentally different banking stacks.
+A UK founder and a Pakistani founder running identical US LLCs need completely different banking stacks.

 Profile 1: US-dollar-only revenue, expenses in local currency